Posts tagged golf tournament

 3. GOLF EVENTS ARE MORE POPULAR THAN EVER BEFORE.

-Golf has seen record-setting popularity over the past few years, largely fueled by the COVID-19 pandemic.
-Nationwide in 2022, rounds were up 8% from pre-pandemic years and retail equipment sales remain strong.
-Golf fundraisers have enjoyed a similar surge in popularity, with nonprofits of all sizes launching first-year tournaments amid the uncertainty of COVID-19 and capitalizing on golfers’ eagerness to get on to the course.
-These fundraisers are now building on their success as second or even third-year events!
+Golf fundraisers have enjoyed a similar surge in popularity, with nonprofits of all sizes launching first-year tournaments to capitalize on golfers’ eagerness to get on to the course.
+These fundraisers are now building on their success as third or even fourth-year events!
 Golf outings may have emerged as a viable option for in-person fundraising events, but organizations discovered how these events connect them to exactly the types of donors and sponsors that turn into sustainers and long-term corporate partners.

 Active Golfers